 Meet the Radio Staff

-Mike Olson, host of “Into the Music” is adored by listeners for his ability to put together fascinating and stimulating sets of music that draw on his very wide and very deep knowledge of rock, jazz, blues, folk, country, bluegrass…the list could go on.
+Mike Olson, host of Into the Music, is adored by listeners for his ability to put together fascinating and stimulating sets of music that draw on his very wide and very deep knowledge of rock, jazz, blues, folk, country, bluegrass…the list could go on.
 A Williston High grad, he did a stint in the oil fields (not this boom, the previous one) before going to UND.
 In 1984 he started as an announcer at UND’s KFJM and stayed there as it grew into Northern Lights Public Radio.
 As UND transitioned to having its stations operated by Prairie Public, Mike did, too.
-He’s can be heard in Fargo, Grand Forks, and Williston on the regular FM channels — if you have an HD radio you can get him anywhere in the state — and, of course, anywhere in the world by the web.
+He can be heard in Fargo, Grand Forks, and Williston on the regular FM channels — if you have an HD radio you can get him anywhere in the state — and, of course, anywhere in the world with our online stream.

 Scott Prebys has enjoyed a highly successful career as a performer, educator, conductor, and clinician.
 He is a 2009 recipient of the Governor’s Award for Excellence in the Arts (North Dakota) and recently concluded a 37-year career in higher education.
-His appointment as program host of “Prebys on Classics” was preceded by a long tenure as a volunteer host of Prairie Public’s radio show “Prebys on Jazz.”
+Scott hosts Prebys on Classics and Prebys on Jazz.

-Skip Wood, Producer for “Main Street,” was the news producer at Channel 4 in Fargo/Grand Forks for 22 years.
+Skip Wood, producer for Main Street, was the news producer at Channel 4 in Fargo/Grand Forks for 22 years.
 He left to finish a novel and to pursue various independent projects, including “The Next Governor,” a television documentary for Prairie Public.
 Skip agreed to help out when his current position became vacant, and found the work so interesting, he decided to stick around.
-Skip lives in Moorhead with his wife Stacy.
+Skip and his wife live in Moorhead.